 Day 8 Visit Camp Leaky feeding stations today to see wild and semi-wild orangutans.

 Day 9 Explore the Pesalat rainforest area during a short wildlife trek.

 Day 10 Return to Pangkalan Bun and fly to Semarang.
-Visit Ambarawa and Semarang towns before transferring to Surakarta for a
+Visit Ambarawa and Semarang towns before transferring to Surakarta for a night.

-Day 11 Explore Surakarta in the morning and transfer to Yogyakarta for a flight to Lombok;
+Day 11 Explore Surakarta in the morning and transfer to Yogyakarta for a flight to Lombok; stay five nights.

-Day 12, 13, 14 & 15 At leisure to enjoy Lombok's incredible beaches and volcanic
+Day 12, 13, 14 & 15 At leisure to enjoy Lombok's incredible beaches and volcanic landscapes.

 Day 16 Fly to Bali; stay three nights.

-Day 17 & 18 At leisure in Bali Day 19 Take a return flight to Singapore and
+Day 17 & 18 At leisure in Bali.

+Day 19 Take a return flight to Singapore and on to UK.